crowdsecurity/cs-magento-bouncer/README.md

 ## Description

+The `CrowdSec_Bouncer` extension for Magento 2 has been designed to protect Magento 2 hosted websites from all kinds of attacks.

 ## Installation

 ### Prerequisites

+To be able to use this
+blocker,
-This bouncer has been designed to protect Magento 2 hosted websites from all kinds of attacks.
-To be able to use this blocker, the first step is to install [CrowdSec v1](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/).
+the first step is to install [CrowdSec v1](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/).

 Please note that first and foremost CrowdSec must be installed on a server that is accessible via the Magento 2 site.
+Remember:
-Remember: CrowdSec detects, bouncers deter.
+> CrowdSec detects, bouncers deter.

 ### Requirements